mattjohnlee/nosh-avl/index.md

 		<p>Nosh is a micro bakery in Asheville, NC offering small-batch bagels, bialys, and more, all made using locally milled organic flours.
 Our bagels are long-fermented for loads of flavor, boiled in barley malt syrup, and baked to a perfect balance of outer crust and chewy interior.</p>
 		<h2>First Saturday pick-ups</h2>
 		<p>We’re thrilled to offer First Saturday pick-ups, hosted by our dear friends at New Stock Pantry.</p>
-		<p>Pre-order your bagels and bialys on <a href="https://new-stock.square.site/nosh-bialys-bagels" target="_blank">New Stock’s website</a> (along with their homemade schmears and house-cured fish, of course!), then pick up your order between 10am–1pm on the first Saturday of each month at their production kitchen at <a href="https://maps.app.goo.gl/1XyjLnRGmxHhcTeC8" target="_blank">148 Weaverville Road</a> in Woodfin.</p>
+		<p>Pre-order your bagels and bialys on <a href="https://new-stock.square.site/bagel-pickup" target="_blank">New Stock’s website</a> (along with their homemade schmears and house-cured fish, of course!), then pick up your order between 10am–1pm on the first Saturday of each month at their production kitchen at <a href="https://maps.app.goo.gl/1XyjLnRGmxHhcTeC8" target="_blank">148 Weaverville Road</a> in Woodfin.</p>
 		<h2>Baking classes</h2>
 		<p>If you’ve ever been curious to try making some of our goods at home, you can join one of Emily’s classes at <a href="https://www.theashevillekitchen.com/emilys-class-page" target="_blank">The Asheville Kitchen</a>.
 We have dates on the calendar throughout April, May, and June where you can learn our methods for making bagels, bialys, challah, babka, and even a good ol’ sourdough loaf!</p>
 	</div>
 </section>

 <div class="order-button">
-	<a href="https://new-stock.square.site/nosh-bialys-bagels" target="_blank" class="button-link">Place your order</a>
+	<a href="https://new-stock.square.site/bagel-pickup" target="_blank" class="button-link">Place your order</a>
 </div>

 <ul class="menu">
 	<li class="menu-item">
 	  <span class="menu-item__name">Bagels</span>
 	  <span class="menu-item__price">
-	  	<span>plain, sea salt, poppyseed, sesame, everything, cinnamon raisin, cacio e pepe (pecorino + cracked black pepper)</span>
+	  	<span>plain, sea salt, pumpernickel, cinnamon raisin, poppyseed, sesame, everything</span>
   		<span>individual $3</span>
   		<span>six for $14</span>
   	</span>